5 Tips for Spearheading Adoption of New Legal Technology

 Cost: Determine not only the size of your budget, but also the kind of fee structure that makes sense based on your needs (per-user or per-feature pricing vs. a flat-rate model).

-Features: Are the features offered by a given solution ones that you realistically need or will use?
+Features: Are the features offered by a given solution ones that you really need or will use?

 Security: It's important that you feel confident your vendor has the security measures and protocols in place to protect your sensitive and confidential data.